FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 ---
 title: Calling Python script from Node-RED
-subtitle: Guite on how to execute python scripts from Node-RED
+subtitle: Guite on how to execute Python scripts from Node-RED
 description: Learn How to seamlessly execute python script from Node-RED.
 date: 2024-06-21
 authors: ["sumit-shinde"]